-Spartia is a small village a few miles south east of the airport in Kefalonia, It’s not one of the more popular resorts and therefore hasn’t suffered from an over abundance of tourist amenities meaning it has more of a Greek feel to it than the likes of Lassi or Skala.
+Spartia is a small village a few miles south east of the airport in Kefalonia, It’s not one of the more popular resorts so it hasn’t been spoiled by too much focus on tourism and retains more of a Greek charm to it than the likes of Lassi or Skala.

 Agia Effimia is a small picturesque fishing village just north of Sami in Kefalonia.
 It's a regular stop for yachts and has a very narrow pebble beach, lots of tavernas, bars and restaurants, mainly around the harbour front with lovely views of the bay.

 Pyli, sometimes spelled Pili, is a traditional little village close to the middle of Kos island.
 The village is centred around the small square that is home to many traditional stone buildings, cafes and tavernas as well as some local art shops.

 Zia is a small picturesque village up in the mountains near Asfendiou in Kos.
 It's filled with restaurants, many of which have balconies that give spectacular views and for that reason they get extremely busy at sunset throughout summer time.